SymfonyCasts/lemon-squeezy/sfcasts/js-events-security.md

 ## Always use HTTPS

 So there you have it!
 We saw how LemonSqueezy handles checkouts.
 The cart credentials are *never* sent to our server, but they *are* sent directly to LemonSqueezy's server via the iFrame we added.
-That means we're not handling *any* sensitive card credentials on our servers at all.
+That means we're not handling or storing *any* sensitive card credentials on our servers at all.
 Yay!
 And remember to *always* use HTTPS for your checkout.
 Honestly, it's best to use it across your *entire website*.
 Not only is it standard practice, but it also *significantly* boosts your site's security and protects the users that keep your business humming.

 All right!
 That's it for this course!
 You're ready to start generating profit with individual purchases!
 We'll learn more about *subscription* payments in the *next* course, so stay tuned.
 And, as always, if you have any questions for us, we're here for you down in the comments.
 Happy coding!